HamdoKlacar/CypressOrangeHRMDemo/README.md

 ![github gif](https://user-images.githubusercontent.com/125615758/226747301-ae81d345-6416-4a94-828b-953a635220dc.gif)

-Feel free to play with code :)
+Feel free to play with the code :)